 It’s illegal to operate a vehicle without auto insurance in California, so you’ll need to find coverage quickly once a policy is canceled.
 However, it could be challenging to find an insurance provider in the future with a canceled policy.
 Non-disclosure cancellations can stay on a person’s record for years.
 Auto insurance companies check the records of their applicants, searching for issues like cancelations or a history of non-disclosure.
 Therefore, you must be honest when submitting paperwork to your current provider.

 Insurance exists to protect you and your property, but those who abuse the system make it more difficult for those who have valid claims.
 It’s important to make sure you have high-quality auto insurance to protect yourself in the future.
 If you need affordable, reliable car insurance, look no further than the trustworthy pros at Altra Insurance Services.
-We can take care of a variety of your insurance needs, including motorcycle, homeowners, and business insurance.
+We can take care of a variety of your insurance needs, including motorcycle, homeowners, business and car insurance Chula Vista.
 Give us a call today at (800) 719-9972 to find out more about our high-quality insurance products and impeccable service.